St. Petersburg Institute for Informatics and Automation of the Russian Academy of Sciences: Publications

-SPIIRAS issues a scientific journal "SPIIRAS Proceedings" that accepts paper from fields of computer science, automation, and applied mathematics.
+SPIIRAS issues a scientific journal "SPIIRAS Proceedings" that accepts paper from the fields of computer science, automation and applied mathematics.
 The journal is issued in printed and online versions with frequency of 6 times in a year.
-The journal is indexed in Russian (RSCI) and world (Ulrich's Periodicals Directory, Scopus (since June 12, 2016)) bibliographic databases.
+The journal is indexed in Russian (RSCI) and world (Ulrich's Periodicals Directory, Scopus (since 12 June 2016)) bibliographic databases.
 Since 2014 all articles have DOI identifiers and included in CrossRef.
 The accepted languages of papers are Russian and English.